Boltzmann distribution

-where p_{i} is the probability of the system being in state i, exp is the exponential function, ε_{i} is the energy of that state, and a constant k_{B}T of the distribution is the product of the Boltzmann constant k and thermodynamic temperature T. The symbol $\propto$ denotes proportionality (see for the proportionality constant).
+where p_{i} is the probability of the system being in state i, exp is the exponential function, ε_{i} is the energy of that state, and a constant k_{B}T of the distribution is the product of the Boltzmann constant k_{B} and thermodynamic temperature T. The symbol $\propto$ denotes proportionality (see for the proportionality constant).

-The term system here has a wide meaning; it can range from a collection of 'sufficient number' of atoms or a single atom to a macroscopic system such as a natural gas storage tank.
+The term system here has a wide meaning; it can range from a collection of "sufficient number" of atoms or a single atom to a macroscopic system such as a natural-gas storage tank.
 Therefore, the Boltzmann distribution can be used to solve a wide variety of problems.
 The distribution shows that states with lower energy will always have a higher probability of being occupied.

-The ratio of probabilities of two states is known as the Boltzmann factor and characteristically only depends on the states' energy difference:
+The ratio of probabilities of two states is known as the Boltzmann factor and only depends on the states' energy difference: